anahitajoshi/cs506-final-project/README.md

 **Final**
 **Project Details**:<br />

-**How to Build and Run**:<br />
 # Instructions to Build and Run the Project

-This document provides a step-by-step guide to build, run, and reproduce the results of this project.

 ## Prerequisites
 Ensure you have the following installed: